adnstsia/alive/README.md

 This project is educational.

-*GitHub Pages link*: https://adnstsia.github.io/alive/ P.S.
-I am configuring connection to the server, so currently the website can be viewed only by saving the code and running it on your computer (for example, using gitBush: -npm run dev-), but very soon I will fix this:)
+*GitHub Pages link*: https://adnstsia.github.io/alive/

 ## <span style="color:3a79a6">**I**</span>n this project, I have implemented the following skills and technologies:
 - Flexbox layout